-I found a roll of chalkboard vinyl at Michael’s for $4.99.
-The roll was only about 17 inches wide, which was just about perfect for the raised panel of my pantry door.
+I used a roll of chalkboard vinyl on the top raised panel of my pantry door.
 I measured and cut a piece to fit the top half of the door.
 I peeled back the first few inches of the backing and carefully lined up the top of the vinyl with the top edge of the raised panel.
 After securing the top few inches, I simply pulled the backing off slowly and applied the rest of the vinyl.
 I used a credit card to gently smooth out any bubbles.
 I think I prefer the raised panel chalkboard look over the full door version.
 It seems a bit cleaner…chalk over an entire door could get pretty messy.

 Chalkboard vinyl would work on most door styles.
 If you don’t have inset or raised panels to “frame” your chalkboard, then consider cutting the vinyl into a cool shape before applying to the door.
 For a classic look cut the vinyl into a large oval and apply to the flat door.
 For a little more interest, try cutting an ornate border or a shape like a star or animal.